JakeAruti/homework-1/README.md

 #### 5. In the following URL: `https://www.nsnsp.org/commitments?date=2017-12-09`

-* What is the scheme/protocol?
+* What is the scheme/protocol? https
-* What is the host?
+* What is the host? www.nsnsp.org
 * What is the port number?
+443
-* What is the path?
+* What is the path? /commitments
-* What are the query parameters?
+* What are the query parameters? ?date=2017-12-09
-* What is the fragment?
+* What is the fragment? none

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? localhost
 * What is the port number?
+80
-* What is the path?
+* What is the path? /admin
-* What are the query parameters?
+* What are the query parameters? blank
-* What is the fragment?
+* What is the fragment? none

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? www.lehman.edu
 * What is the port number?
+80
-* What is the path?
+* What is the path? /academics/mathematics-computer-science/index.php
-* What are the query parameters?
+* What are the query parameters? none
-* What is the fragment?
+* What is the fragment? none

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol? https
-* What is the host?
+* What is the host? en.wikipedia.org
 * What is the port number?
+443
-* What is the path?
+* What is the path? /wiki/Greek_alphabet
-* What are the query parameters?
+* What are the query parameters? none
-* What is the fragment?
+* What is the fragment? #Glyph_variants

 ### 9. HTTPS

-What does the S stand for in HTTPS?
+What does the S stand for in HTTPS? secure

-Why is HTTPS better than HTTP?
+Why is HTTPS better than HTTP? it encrypts requests and uploads for security agaisnt interception

-Should all web pages use HTTPS?
+Should all web pages use HTTPS? yes

 ## Webpages